-I am always a bit leery when she proposes driving the 100 miles to the Twin Cities – because usually it involves shopping.
+I am always leery when she proposes driving the 100 miles to the Twin Cities – because it usually involves shopping.

 “Why?”
 I asked.

 “No reason,” she said.

 It is only then that she added, “And let’s take the pickup.”

 “If there is no reason,” I questioned, “why the truck?
 The car gets better mileage?”

-“We are taking the truck,” she said in a tone that ended all discussion.
+“We are taking the truck,” she said, using her tone that ends all discussion.